CarlSargunar/Umbraco-Docker/README.md

     http://localhost:5080/

 *Note : This sample does not set up the HTTPS certificate.
-That's intentionan, becuase it's much harder, and not necessary for this proof of concept.*
+That's intentional, becuase it's much harder, and not necessary for this proof of concept.*

 To log into the Umbraco Back office, you will need to use the following URL and  credentials: